letyciabasso/letyciabasso.github.io/cv.md

 Fenotipagem de alto rendimento, _Melhoramento de forrageiras na era genômica_ (in portuguese)

 ## Presentations
+`2023`
+Moving towards a rolling front strategy for VERACEL's advanced-generation eucalypt hybrid breeding program.
+*Lecture at the IUFRO 2023: Working Group 2.08.03 – Improvement and Culture of Eucalyptus*, Uruguay

 `2021`
 How do alternative transcripts influence drought response in sugarcane
 *Talk at the Plant Science Theme Seminar*, Univeristy of Birmingham, United Kingdom